rosco-y/ExerService/README.md

 ---
 * I wish the ExerService would run when the user logs in.
 * I'm thinking of using mysql for my configuration settings, but also am wondering if I should use an ini file (xml?)
+* The service would be running in the background, with a GUI for configuring the service.